 In today's post, my friend Amy Lyle talks about her funny book - We're All A Mess, It's Ok, available on Amazon.
 But first, I wanted to tell a little story about Amy's new book cover photo shoot.
 I was honored when she asked me to join the festivities which included about a dozen beautiful women dressed in black dresses of varying designs and lengths, a very cool photography studio, an amazingly talented photographer (Andrea Ferenchik), a celebrity alpaca that Amy rented for an hour and a little dog too.

 In between our various, wacky photo poses, we took a little dance party break to celebrate my 100K followers on Instagram (now up to 157K)!
 It was so much fun!
 Thank you, Amy!
-Click here to watch the video.
+You can watch the video over on Instagram.

 By Amy Lyle...
 My new book, WE’RE ALL A MESS, IT’S OK, is about life’s disasters and indignities.
 I had plenty of pushback from my first content editor that stories about people having near death experiences from crazy first dates or vacations that went array were insensitive.

 The margins were filled with red, all caps, barking criticisms, “THIS IS INSENSITIVE,” and “SOMEONE COULD HAVE BEEN HURT.”
 In many cases, she was correct: it was insensitive and someone could have been hurt.
 However, AS TIME PASSES, even our most cringe-worthy moments can become folly.